llorebaga/LRPOP/README.md

 # LRPOP

-Global optimization of low-rank polynomials
+Global optimization of low-rank polynomials using Moment-Sum of Squares